ESG Questionnaire Response - Fisher Investments (FI)

 Investment Team and Process

-Companies that do not qualify based on firm level, strategy specific or client mandated, pre-determined ESG guidelines are eliminated through ESG mechanical screens (including: Business Activities, Defense and Weapons, Global Sanctions and Global Norms/Conventions).
+Companies that do not qualify based on our pre-determined ESG guidelines are eliminated through ESG mechanical screens (including: Business Activities, Defense and Weapons, Global Sanctions and Global Norms/Conventions).
 Additionally, the IPC and Research Analysts conduct a final risk assessment before choosing a stock.
-This final risk assessment evaluates the material ESG risks to the stock.
+This final risk assessment encompasses an evaluation of material ESG risks to the stock.

-Furthermore, our ongoing analysis of global political drivers can influence stock selection tied to potential political or regulatory risks companies face surrounding ESG issues.
-In situations where we believe any ESG issues present an inordinate risk to a company’s operational or financial performance, or if we believe it presents undue headline risk (where negative sentiment over the issue could present a material headwind to performance), FI’s IPC would typically choose not to invest in that company.
+Furthermore, our ongoing analysis of global political drivers can influence stock selection tied to potential political or regulatory risks companies face surrounding material ESG issues.
+In situations where we believe ESG issues present a material risk to a company’s operational or financial performance, or if we believe it presents undue headline risk (where negative sentiment over the issue could present a material headwind to performance), we would typically choose not to invest in that company.

 Compliance